muratk5n/thirdwave/en/README.md

 ---

-In general metal hydrides are promising tech.
+Metal hydrides are promising tech.
 There are actual products using them, Lavo is my favorite.

 [[-]](2022/02/h2-metal-hydrides.html#metalhyd)